Jump to accessibility statement Skip to content

 Overview of GP placement timings

-The timings for GP placements by year group are as follows:
+The timings for GP placements by year group are:

-• For year 1, students will attend between January to March for a duration of six half days
+• Year 1 students will attend between January to March for six half days or three full days on Wednesdays

-• For year 2, students will attend between October to November and then February to March for a duration of four half days
+• Year 2 students will attend between October to March for eight half days or four full days on Wednesdays

-• For year 3, students will attend from May to July for a duration of a four-week block and practices may take students for up to three four-week blocks
+• Year 3 students will attend from September to May for a four-week block.
+Practices may take students for up to seven four-week blocks

-• For year 4, students will attend from late August to April for a duration of a four-week block and practices may take students for up to nine four-week blocks
+• Year 4 students will attend from September to June for a four-week block.
+Practices may take students for up to nine four-week blocks

-• For year 5, students will attend from late August to April for a duration of a ten-week block, and practices may take students for up to three ten-week blocks
+• Year 5 students will attend from late August to April for a ten-week block.
+Practices may take students for up to three ten-week blocks

 Frequently Asked Questions

-Any availability would be welcomed, as some is better than none!
-We can offer split placements for students to fill their clinical sessions and this may even given them a broader experience of primary care.
+Any availability would be welcomed, as some is better than none.
+We can offer split placements across PCN groups or geographically close practices for students to fill their clinical sessions, and this may even give them a broader experience of primary care.
+We have a shared placement agreement and example timetable please contact us to discuss if this is something that would work for your practice/group.

-Who else can supervise the students whilst they are on placement?
+Who else can supervise the students while they are on placement?

 Like with clinical practice, it is not possible to do everything by yourself.
-Students can be supervised by any other qualified healthcare professional including: GP Registrars, Foundation Year 2 Doctors and even locum GPs that are interested in teaching.
-They can spend one session a week with other healthcare professionals such as nurse practitioners, practice nurses, physicians associates etc.
+Students can be supervised by any other qualified doctor, including: GP Registrars, Foundation Year 2 Doctors (with appropriate supervision), and even locum GPs who are interested in teaching.
+They can spend one session a week with other healthcare professionals such as nurse practitioners, practice nurses, and clinical pharmacists.

 Our practice is quite far away from Sunderland, how will the students get to us?